 BUTCHER, BAKER, COVID ESCAPER

-Finding their way out of the COVID-19 crisis.
+The bakery that found a way out of the COVID-19 crisis.

 “By using reclaimed paper and beautiful fabric offcuts destined for landfill, our presents will look great while Christmas is a little more joyful and bearable for the planet.
-And why shouldn’t mother nature get a gift too.
+And why shouldn’t mother nature get a gift too?
 It is the season of goodwill, after all.” – Clifford Moss

 Overdoing it at Chrstmas time is almost a proverb.
 We generate 30% more waste, while landfill and recycling bulge by more than 15% in December alone.
 Most of the wrapping paper we use at Christmas is made overseas and we get through millions of rolls.
 To produce a single roll requires 600Wh of energy and 330L of water.
 That’s the same as using your vacuum for an hour, then taking a long shower with a family of 4.
 You’d emit as much CO2 by popping to the shops in your average sized car (about 1.5kms).
 So much energy and resource to wrap a few gifts.